AustinWise/CleanNetCoreSdks/README.md

 ## TODO

-* Consider invoking `dotnet workloads clean` after cleaning SDKs
+* Consider invoking `dotnet workload clean` after cleaning SDKs
 * Unify the definitions of paths for detecting installed versions and deleting installed version
 * Add more asserts to the `VersionMap` class that ensure this program's assumptions about the mappings between different versions of components is correct.
 Specifically that there is a one-to-one relationship